Denmark summons US envoy over report on covert American ‘influence operations’ in Greenland

 The two other men have made contact with politicians, business people and other citizens, causing authorities to be concerned that they could be used to support Trump’s goal of annexing the territory, DR reported.

 The broadcaster was unable to determine whether or not the men were acting under orders.
-CNN has reached out to the White House and the government of Greenland for comment.
+CNN has reached out to the government of Greenland for comment.

 “Any attempt to interfere” in Denmark’s internal affairs is “unacceptable,” Rasmussen said in Wednesday’s statement.